dcos/dcos-e2e/docs/source/contributing.rst

 On Ubuntu, install system requirements:

-.. prompt:: bash
+.. smart-prompt:: bash

    apt install -y gcc python3-dev

 Install dependencies in a virtual environment.

-.. prompt:: bash
+.. smart-prompt:: bash

     pip3 install --editable .[dev]

 Optionally install the following tools for linting and interacting with Travis CI:

-.. prompt:: bash
+.. smart-prompt:: bash

     gem install travis --no-rdoc --no-ri

 Spell checking requires ``enchant``.
 This can be installed on macOS, for example, with `Homebrew`_:

-.. prompt:: bash
+.. smart-prompt:: bash

     brew install enchant

 and on Ubuntu with ``apt``:

-.. prompt:: bash
+.. smart-prompt:: bash

     apt install -y enchant

 Linting Bash requires `shellcheck`_:
 This can be installed on macOS, for example, with `Homebrew`_:

-.. prompt:: bash
+.. smart-prompt:: bash

     brew install shellcheck

 and on Ubuntu with ``apt``:

-.. prompt:: bash
+.. smart-prompt:: bash

     apt-get install -y shellcheck